veit/python-basics-tutorial/docs/test/pytest/builtin-fixtures.rst

 However, *monkey patching* and *mocking* complicate testing, so we will look for ways to avoid this whenever possible.
-In our case, it might be useful to set an environment variable :envar:`ITEMS_DB_DIR` that can be easily patched:
+In our case, it might be useful to set an environment variable :envvar:`ITEMS_DB_DIR` that can be easily patched:

 .. code-block:: python